cannatag/ldap3/docs/manual/source/connections.rst

         * DEREF_ALWAYS: always returns the referenced entries, not the alias object.

     * attributes: a single attribute or a list of attributes to be returned by the search (defaults to None).
       If attributes is None no attribute is returned.
-If attributes is ALL_ATTRIBUTES all attributes are returned.
+If attributes=ALL_ATTRIBUTES all attributes are returned, if attributes=ALL_OPERATIONAL_ATTRIBUTES all operational attributes are returned.
+To get both use attributes=[ALL_ATTRIBUTES, ALL_OPERATIONAL_ATTRIBUTES].

     * size_limit: maximum number of entries returned by the search (defaults to None).
       If None the whole set of found entries is returned, unless the server has a more restrictive constrain.